totophe/PureContent/README.md

 The ./src folder should contain at least this a /templates folder and the /app/config/parameters.json file.

+The ./web folder should stay empty and not be committed at any time.
+Uses the folder ./src/static to put all your static content.

 ## Production

 NOT IMPLEMENTED YET (You can just use the result from the /web though)